-Item 7: To report an emergency or crime, students, faculty and staff may call, write or walk into the Office of Campus Security.
-This office is located in Building 1, in room 101.
-Emergency phones are installed in all publicly accessible buildings on campus.
+To report an emergency or crime, students, faculty and staff may call, write or walk into the Office of Campus Security.
+This office is located in Building 1, Room 101.
+In an emergency, Dial "0" from any on-campus phone or use emergency phones that are installed in all publicly accessible buildings on campus.
 Activating the red phone marked "Emergency" will connect you with the College operator in Building 5.
-The switchboard operator has direct radio contact with the security personnel.
-If calling by ordinary telephone, the Security Department can be reached at 570-740-0304 (on college phones dial only 304).
-The switchboard can be reached by calling 570-740-0200 or dialing "0" from any campus telephone.
-After hours, Security can be contacted by cell phone (239-0128)
+Provide the Operator with the incident type and location, names of persons involved, etc. The switchboard operator will notify the proper College officials and has direct radio contact with security personnel.
+If needed, Campus Security has direct radio communication with police, fire and EMS responders.
+For non-emergencies, the Campus Security Department can be reached at 570-740-0304 (on college phones dial ext.
+304).
+The College switchboard can also be reached by calling 570-740-0200 or by dialing "0" from any campus telephone.
+After hours, Security can be contacted directly by cell phone (570) 239-0128.